 A Mug With this Recipe

-Wouldn't this make a great gift for someone who is mad about chocolate cake?
-It has the recipe on the mug.
+Wouldn't a mug with a recipe make a great gift for someone who is mad about chocolate cake?
 No more looking for that lost recipe card or trying to remember which cookbook had the recipe.
 Trust me, your friend will be eternally grateful.